 To that point, many of the Golf’s physical buttons are gone, replaced with touch-sensitive trim or on-screen options.

-That’s just a brief outlook of what we’re looking at when the Mark 8 Golf GTI arrives on Aussie soil early next year – let’s spell out how that compares to the established competition.
+That’s just a brief outlook of what we’re looking at when the Mark 8 Golf GTI arrives on Aussie soil in just a few short months – let’s spell out how that compares to the established competition.

 Hyundai is preparing to launch its newly-facelifted i30 N around the same time we can expect a new Golf GTI in early 2021.